-If you develop symptoms of infection with the new coronavirus, called the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), contact your doctor.
-Tell him or her about any recent travels, especially international travel.
-Also let your doctor know if you've had close contact with anyone who has been diagnosed with coronavirus disease 2019 (COVID-19).
+If you develop symptoms of coronavirus disease 2019 (COVID-19) and you've been exposed to the virus, contact your doctor.
+Tell him or her if you've traveled to any areas with ongoing community spread of COVID-19 according to CDC and WHO.
+Also let your doctor know if you've had close contact with anyone who has been diagnosed with COVID-19.

 - Cough syrup or medication

 - Fluid intake